 ADDAC Recovery Centre

 Detoxification centre for adults experiencing physical and psychological withdrawal from alcohol or other drugs.

 Below are organizations you can call during the day for help with your living situation, health and personal needs.

-E4C offers services for women, men and transgender persons who have experienced effects of sexual exploitation:
+E4C offers the following services for women, men and transgender persons who have experienced effects of sexual exploitation:

-Crossroads Outreach, offers safe and non-judgemental respite from the streets through van outreach and a drop-in.
+Offers safe and non-judgemental respite from the streets through van outreach and a drop-in.
 Needle exchange is provided.
-Call for hours.

 Boyle McCauley Health Centre

 Provides varied and flexible primary health care and health promotion services.